ltisz/Banana-Plot/README.md

 # Banana-Plot
-Graphical interface for plotting contour ("Banana") plots of aerosol size distribution from TSI SMPS data output
+Tool for quickly for plotting contour ("Banana") plots of aerosol size distribution from TSI SMPS data output

 # Directions for use